Ancordss/Ancordss/README.md

 <summary>About Me</summary>
 <br/>
 <p aling="center">
 Hi there, I'm James Maradiaga, an open-source lover and a systems engineering student 🚀 from Guatemala.
-Currently, I'm a full-time JR DevOps and a night student 🔎 looking for something interesting to do.
+Currently, I'm a full-time DevOps and a night student 🔎 looking for something interesting to do.
 </p>
  <!-- <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" /> -->
 <!-- Create a tabular data for blog posts-->